Security best practices

 Prevent unwanted software from running on session hosts.
 You can enable App Locker for additional security on session hosts, ensuring that only the apps you allow can run on the host.

-Windows Virtual Desktop support for Trusted Launch
+Azure Virtual Desktop support for Trusted Launch

 Trusted launch are Gen2 Azure VMs with enhanced security features aimed to protect against “bottom of the stack” threats through attack vectors such as rootkits, boot kits, and kernel-level malware.
-The following are the enhanced security features of trusted launch, all of which are supported in Windows Virtual Desktop.
+The following are the enhanced security features of trusted launch, all of which are supported in Azure Virtual Desktop.
 To learn more about trusted launch, visit Trusted launch for Azure virtual machines (preview).

 Secure Boot is a mode that platform firmware supports that protects your firmware from malware-based rootkits and boot kits.
 This mode only allows signed OSes and drivers to start up the machine.